Head of Department: Miss A M R Wickham BEd (Exeter), MEd (Open)

 The Design Technology department at Epsom College aims to inspire and empower students to become active participants in designing their own future by giving them the opportunity to learn through both theoretical understanding and experience.

-Follow the links below to learn more about Design Technology at Epsom College.
+To learn more about Design Technology at Epsom College follow the links below.

 With every pupil having the opportunity to study Design Technology in the Third Form and M4, the years are designed to give pupils an insight and practical understanding of a range of materials and processes through small project work.